If you get corrupted tables or if mysqld always fails after some

 following:

-mysqladmin shutdown
+mysqladmin shutdown).

-myisamchk -s database/*.MYI
+myisamchk -s database/*.MYI.
+Repair any

-wrong tables with myisamchk -r database/table.MYI
+wrong tables with myisamchk -r database/table.MYI.

-.
+mysqld with --log-bin.
 See section 4.9.4 The Binary Log.

---log --log-bin
+--log --log-bin.

-mysqld
+mysqld server.

-server without --log-bin
+mysqld server without --log-bin

-mysqlbinlog update-log-file | mysql
+mysqlbinlog update-log-file | mysql.

 The update log is saved in the MySQL database directory with

-the name hostname-bin.#
+the name hostname-bin.#.

-to die with the
+mysqld to die with the

 above command, you have found reproducible bug that should be easy to